So you want to get married in Rocky Mountain National Park? I don’t blame you. It is one of Colorado’s most iconic locations.

 A bonus is that it’s also a popular area for spotting moose in Estes Park, especially first thing in the morning!

 This is another favorite lake for photos!
 There is a 0.8 mile flat loop around the lake with numerous benches and little fishing spots which make for great ceremony spots!
 You can even get married on the dock with the lake, trees, and mountain range in the background.
-This is an iconic spot to get married in Colorado, or just to wander around and take photos!
+This is an iconic wedding spot in Colorado, or somewhere beautiful to just take photos.

 A stunning meadow with a walking path, forest, picnic site, and great views of Longs Peak.
 This meadow is large so there’s a good bit of room to spread out!
-Check out this beautiful intimate wedding at Upper Beaver Meadows.
+Check out this beautiful summer intimate wedding at Upper Beaver Meadows, or this Autumn elopement.

 If you’ve been to Rocky Mountain National Park, you’ve probably stopped here!
 This is a popular trailhead for many favorite hikes, and a stunning ceremony site during the winter months!
 During mid-winter, you can even get married on the ice (or just walk across it for fun).

-Within the Wild Basin entrance of the park is this small lake!
-It’s a much quieter area than most, and there are some great waterfalls and hiking trails to lakes that begin nearby!
+Just within the Wild Basin entrance of the park is this small lake!
+It’s a much quieter area than most, and there are some great waterfalls and hiking trails to lakes that begin nearby.

 This is a more popular spot in the winter time due to the backcountry skiing and sledding, but in the summer this is an easy area to find a quiet spot in the forest along the stream with some mountain views in the distance.
 This is a great ceremony option for a couple wanting to elope later in the day while still ensuring to find a quiet place to read vows.